Mumbai: Titwala's sole hospital could now treat railway accident victims

-Shree Mahaganapati Hospital in Titwala is already a boon for thousands of villagers in and around Titwala, as it offers them accessible medical care; the hospital is now in talks with authorities to take on railway victims
+Shree Mahaganapati Hospital is already a boon for thousands of villagers in and around Titwala, as it offers them accessible medical care; the hospital is now in talks with authorities to take on railway victims

 Shree Mahaganapati Hospital in Titwala is already vital to the area.
 It will now be even more so, since the hospital is in talks with the railways to take on victims of railway accidents.
 The hospital is the only secondary multi-specialty in Titwala, and is the go-to place for any person looking for affordable healthcare facilities in medicines.